gavin1332/complib/README.md

-A Customized library for online programming competition.
+A customized library for online programming competition.